Territorial evolution of Poland

 Poland is a country in Central Europe bordered by Germany to the west; the Czech Republic and Slovakia to the south; Ukraine, Belarus, and Lithuania to the east; and the Baltic Sea and Kaliningrad Oblast, a Russian exclave, to the north.
 The total area of Poland is 312679 km2, making it the 69th largest country in the world and the ninth largest in Europe.

-From a nucleus between the Oder and Vistula rivers on the North-Central European Plain, Poland has at its largest extent expanded as far as the Baltic, the Dnieper and the Carpathians, while in periods of weakness it has shrunk drastically or even ceased to exist.
+From a nucleus between the Oder and Vistula rivers on the North-Central European Plain, Poland has at its largest extent expanded as far as the Baltic, the Dnieper and the Carpathians, while in periods of weakness it has shrunk drastically and even ceased to exist.

 Territorial history

 In 1492, the territory of Poland-Lithuania – not counting the fiefs of Mazovia, Moldavia, and Prussia – covered 1115000 km2, making it the largest territory in Europe; by 1793, it had fallen to 215000 km2, the same size as Great Britain, and in 1795, it disappeared completely.
-The first 20th-century incarnation of Poland, the Second Polish Republic, occupied 389720 km2, while, since 1945, a more westerly Poland covered 312677 km2.
+The first 20th-century incarnation of Poland, the Second Polish Republic, occupied 389720 km2, while, since 1945, a more westerly Poland covers 312677 km2.

 The Poles are the most numerous of the West Slavs and occupy what some believe to be the original homeland of the Slavic peoples.
 While other groups migrated, the Polanie remained in situ along the Vistula, from the river's sources to its estuary at the Baltic Sea.
 There is no other European nation centred to such an extent on one river.
 The establishment of a Polish state is often identified with the adoption of Christianity by Mieszko I in 966 CE (see Baptism of Poland), when the state covered territory similar to that of present-day Poland.
 In 1025 CE, Poland became a kingdom.
-In 1569, Poland cemented a long association with the Grand Duchy of Lithuania by signing the Union of Lublin, forming the Polish–Lithuanian Commonwealth.
-The Polish–Lithuanian Commonwealth was one of the largest and most populous countries in 16th- and 17th-century Europe.
+In 1569, Poland cemented a long association with the Grand Duchy of Lithuania by signing the Union of Lublin, forming the Polish–Lithuanian Commonwealth to become one of the largest and most populous countries in 16th- and 17th-century Europe.